-It's a hardy perennial: what makes a book-length act of storytelling count as historical fiction?
+It's a hardy perennial: what makes a book-length act of storytelling about the past count as historical fiction?
 You'd be surprised at how many different answers there are.
 Whether a book is historical fiction also depends on whether you're asking as the writer, the reader or the seller of it.
 So I can't give you fixed answers (no change there, then): we're slithering about in very elemental ideas of space and time and people, here.
-(And there's a whole other post, some day, in the question of when historical fiction becomes creative life writing.)
+(And this is a post about the question of when historical fiction becomes creative life writing.)
 But here are some ways to think about the issues.

 Fiction that uses History because it's distant from us